 CARERS – HOW WE CAN HELP

-Our Carers Support Workers, offer eight sessions of one-to-one carers support, via telephone, video & in person.
+Our Carers Support Workers offer up to six sessions of emotional one-to-one carers support via telephone or video.
 You may need advice and information, or a safe space to talk about how things are for you, or just need emotional support during difficult periods.
-The information, advice and support given is tailored to meet your needs and aims to help you feel more informed, supported, and develop ways of coping, this is not a counselling service.
+The information, advice and support given is tailored to meet your needs and aims to help you feel more informed, supported and develop ways of coping, this is not a counselling service.

 Bexley Carers Advice Line 02039120030